FLS 202 - Intermediate Spanish II

 Preparation and practice are essential for success in learning a foreign language.
 Your Homework grade and your Attendance and class participation grade will take into account your timely and thorough completion of all assignments, your daily attendance (arriving on time and remaining present throughout the class), your contributions to all class activities (individual work, group work, whole class activities), and your productive interaction with your classmates and instructor.

 - A Student completes all assignments before class and comes to class fully prepared, bringing proper materials, arriving on time and staying the full length of the class.
 Student is attentive and frequently volunteers to participate.
-Student is actively involved in all class activities and stays on task in group work.
+Student is actively involved in all class activities and stays on task.
 Any questions or comments are pertinent.
+Student makes a sincere attempt to use Spanish throughout the class.

 - C Student may show evidence of being unprepared on occasion.
-Student may arrive late or leave early in some instances.
+Student may arrive late, leave early or leave class for a period of time in some instances.
 Student may not volunteer frequently and may not participate fully in all activities.
 Student may ask questions that would not be necessary with proper preparation for class or attentiveness in class.
+Student may use English when Spanish is expected.

 - D Student is unprepared and/or inattentive.
+Student may arrive late, leave early, or leave for a period of time during class with some frequency.
 Student rarely volunteers and demonstrates a lack of involvement in class activities.
-Student may not stay on task in group work and may ask unnecessary or inappropriate questions.
+Student may not stay on task and may ask unnecessary or inappropriate questions.

 - F Student does not attend class or, if in attendance, student exhibits lack of concern for the class.
 His or her behavior may have a negative effect on the class.

 Attendance is mandatory because of the nature of the course.
 Your instructor and your classmates depend on you to be present every day to take part in class activities designed for the participation of all students.
 Participation grades are given every day.
-Any unexcused absence, therefore, will have a negative effect on your participation grade.
-If you miss more than three classes in a Mon/Wed/Fri class and more than two classes in a Tues/Th or Mon/Wed class without presenting university-approved documentation for the absences, your final course grade will be lowered by four points.
-For each additional class that you miss without university-approved documentation, your final course grade will be lowered by one additional point.
+Any unexcused absence, therefore, will have a negative effect on your participation grade and may affect your final course grade.
 In order for an absence to be excused, documentation of an absence that falls into a category listed at class attendance regulations #3 must be provided within one week of the absence.
-Students may be asked to use email@example.com.
+Students may be asked to have absences verified using go.ncsu.edu/absence.
 Please consult class attendance regulations for additional information.

 Foreign language final exams are by nature comprehensive but the final exam will emphasize particular material from the course.
 A format will be provided so students will have the information they need in order to prepare appropriately.